nouralmulhem/Stock-Market-Trading/README.md

 ## 🔒 License <a id ="license"></a>

-> **Note**: This software is licensed under MIT License, See [License](https://github.com/nouralmulhem/Stock-Market-Trading/blob/main/LICENSE) for more information ©NonLegit.
+> **Note**: This software is licensed under MIT License, See [License](https://github.com/nouralmulhem/Stock-Market-Trading/blob/main/LICENSE) for more information ©StockMarket.